CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

 - *`limit` (int):  A number between 1 and 100 indicating how many results should be returned.

-  Note: php does not support async function (i couldve looking up how to do it but nako) so making a request with 100 limits will be at the cost of your own time, i suggest keeping the limit $[1,30]$.
+  Note: PHP does not support the async function (I could've looked up how to do it but nako⏳) so making a request with a limit of 100  will be at the cost of your own time, I suggest keeping the limit $[1,30]$.

 - `sort`(Array<string>): The results can be sorted by any of the following attributes: `['media_ID', 'title, 'release_Date', 'description', 'content_rating', 'rating', 'poster_Url', 'Genre', 'CAST', 'DIRECTOR', 'WRITER', 'duration', 'seasons']`

   - `order` (string): The results can be ordered by "ASC" or "DESC" for ascending or descending respectively.

-    Note: the reason order is indented into sort is because if you have a sort you ***MUST***  an order otherwise a badrequest(400) will be return.
-And you cannot have an order by its self.
+    Note: the reason the order is indented into sort is that if you have a sort you ***MUST***  an order otherwise a bad request(400) will be returned.
+And you cannot have an order by itself.

 - `search`(JSON): An object where the keys are columns of the data and the values are the search terms.
 Columns can be any of the following: `['type', 'title, 'release_Date', 'id', 'genre', 'rating', 'poster_Url', 'Genre', 'CAST', 'DIRECTOR', 'WRITER', 'duration', 'seasons']`

-  - `type` (string): This is the type of content that should be search for, its strictly has to be "tvshow" or "movie";
+  - `type` (string): This is the type of content that should be searched for, it strictly has to be "tvshow" or "movie";

-  - `title` (int): The title of the movie that youd like to search for;
+  - `title` (int): The title of the movie that you'd like to search for;

-  - `id` (int): the id/media_id of the content youd like to search for;
+  - `id` (int): the id/media_id of the content you'd like to search for;

-  - `genre` (string): The title that you would like filtered by the genre thats associated
+  - `genre` (string): The title that you would like filtered by the genre that's associated

   - `rating` (int): Titles with a specific rating $[1,5]$;